RylanTech/RylanTech/README.md

 - 👀 I’m interested in:
 - Computer Hardware | Computer Software | Operating systems | Cryptocurrency | HTML | CSS | Javascript | Typescript | Bootstrap | React
 -
-- Here are some other intrests outside of the development space:
+- Here are some other intrests outside of the development/IT space:
 - Gaming | Star Wars | Lego
 -
 - 🌱 I’m currently learning: